wp-pure/twitter-aggregator/readme.md

     'oauth_access_token_secret' => "[OAUTH ACCESS TOKEN SECRET]",
-    'usernames' => "[TWITTER USERNAMES]", // comma separated list of twitter handles to fetch 'limit' => 20, // the number of tweets you'd like to display 'update_interval' => 20, // the minimum number of minutes to wait before refreshing the caches of each username.
-    'cache_dir' => 'cache' // the cache directory name/path
+    'usernames' => "[TWITTER USERNAMES]", // comma separated list of twitter handles to fetch 'limit' => 20, // the number of tweets you'd like to display 'update_interval' => 20, // the minimum number of minutes to wait before refreshing cache(s) 'cache_dir' => 'cache' // the cache directory name/path );
-);